60s FLASHBACK: Rainbow-Colored Party Bus With Riders On Roof Stopped By Police On NJ Highway

 How they made it more than halfway through busy Bergen County before authorities noticed is anyone's guess.

-The same goes for why anyone would sit in the noontime sun on a day when the heat index pushed into triple digits.
+The same goes for why anyone would sit in the noontime sun on a day when the heat index pushed into triple digits -- or, of course, why anyone would risk roof-riding in the first place.

 The minibus owner/operator received a summons for riding on an area of a vehicle not intended for passengers, said Metzler, the Fair Lawn sergeant.